gosulapranay/Pocket-Notes/README.md

 ## Usage
 1. Install dependencies: `npm install`
-2. Run the application: `npm start`
+2. Run the application: `npm run dev`

 Feel free to reach out for any further clarification or assistance.